 - ****If you want to make sauce AND soup, double the ingredients above********

-- 2 boxes of chicken or vegetable broth or stock (a box is one quart = 4 cups)
+- 6 c chicken or vegetable broth or stock

 - 3–4 small zucchini, cut in half length wise and then in small half moons, if your zucchinis are larger cut in quarters length wise and then slice